 One effective way to do this is by limiting the number of allowed login attempts, thus preventing brute-force attacks from gaining unauthorized entry into your precious digital world.
 Additionally, consider enabling two-factor authentication (2FA) as an extra layer of security – even if someone manages to crack a password, they still won’t get very far without that secondary verification method!

-So go ahead: embrace your inner sleuth and take charge of your WordPress site’s security with confidence, knowing that vigilant monitoring and smart restrictions form a powerful duo against cyber threats.
+So go ahead: embrace your inner sleuth and confidently take charge of your WordPress site’s security, knowing that vigilant monitoring and smart restrictions form a powerful duo against cyber threats.

 Limiting User Access